Roflyanochka/AvaloniaRipple/README.md

 [![N|Solid](https://i.imgur.com/SJo17KT.gif)](https://i.imgur.com/SJo17KT.gif)

-Sample of ripple effect using Avalonia
+Sample of ripple effect using Avalonia.
 All things which wrapped in RippleEffect will be effected

 ```sh